With their wild, bright fronds extending outwards at all angles, outdoor ferns make a beautiful addition to home gardens.

 Fill the hole with water and allow it to drain.

-Make sure you read up on the particular soil recommendations for your fern cultivar.
+Ensure you read up on the particular soil recommendations for your fern cultivar.

 Something else you will want to pay attention to is the pH level of the soil in which your ferns are growing.

-The majority of outdoor ferns prefer their soil to be slightly acidic, usually with a pH level between 4.0 and 7.0.
+Most outdoor ferns prefer their soil to be slightly acidic, usually with a pH level between 4.0 and 7.0.
 You can test this out by purchasing a soil test kit.

 If you suspect the soil in your garden is not rich in nutrients, you might want to mix some organic fertilizer into the soil before you plant your fern.
 Like pH levels, nutrient density can be measured using a soil test kit.